 |Access to Higher Education Diploma

-Pass with 45 level 3 credits with Distinctions in Maths and Physics modules and Merit in all others.
+Pass with at least 33 level 3 credits at Distinction, including Distinction in all Maths and Physics units and Merit in the remaining level 3 units.

 Other UK qualifications